dirkcuys/thebacklog/projects/agregore-web-apps/part-4.md

     window.location = new URL(newLocation).origin
 ```

-Before we publish the site again, lets add that functionality to 'lib.js'.
+Before we publish the site again, let's add that functionality to 'lib.js'.
 Add the following function:

 ```js
 async function publishSite(){